MF Doom: 2002–2004: King Geedorah, Viktor Vaughn, and Madvillainy

 In 2003, Dumile released the album Take Me to Your Leader under his King Geedorah moniker.
 In Pitchfork, Mark Martelli described Take Me to Your Leader as close to a concept album, noting how it lays out the "mythos" of the eponymous King Geedorah.
 Martelli praised the album, particularly tracks such as "One Smart Nigger" which, in his view, were superior to other artists' attempts at political hip hop.
 Fact, in a brief notice for a 2013 reissue of Take Me to Your Leader, called it "arguably the most cinematic" of Dumile's albums from the turn of the 21st century.
 Later in 2003, Dumile released the LP Vaudeville Villain under the moniker Viktor Vaughn (another play on Doctor Doom, who is also known as Victor von Doom).
 NME described the Viktor Vaughn persona as "a time travelling street hustler".
 Pitchfork named Vaudeville Villain the week's best new album and highlighted its lyricism, writing that Dumile was one of the best writers in rap.

 Dumile's breakthrough came in 2004 with the album Madvillainy, created with producer Madlib under the group name Madvillain.
 They recorded the album in a series of sessions over two years before a commercial release on March 23, 2004.
 Madvillainy was a critical and commercial success, and has since become known as Dumile's masterpiece.
 Also in 2004, Dumile released VV:2, a follow-up LP under the Viktor Vaughn moniker.
 Nathan Rabin noted in The A.V.
 Club that VV:2, coming as it did after the commercial and critical success of Madvillainy, represented an unusual career choice for Dumile whereby he went "deeper underground" instead of embracing wider fame.

 Later in 2004, the second MF Doom album Mm..Food was released by Rhymesayers Entertainment.
 Pitchfork gave the album a positive review.
 Nathan Rabin described it as a "crazy pastiche" but argued that it grew more coherent on repeated listening.
+Around this time, he also appeared in a voice role in the Adult Swim animated series Perfect Hair Forever as Sherman the giraffe.